A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 format (version 3) (see the description here).

-We allow the p
+We leave the p

 Some down-stream analysis tools that takes a jplace